jappeace/jappeaceApplication/content/why-blog-2019.md

 I now realize it's quite hard to make money with blogging, you've to be really good!
 I'm not, and that's okay.
-Furthermore from ads you need tons of visitors to get even the smallest amount of money.
+From ads you need tons of visitors to get even the smallest amount of money.
 For patreon to work you need to make something for a niche audience, and captivate them,
 I think at the time I didn't really know what that would entail.

-[^forgotten]: I long had forgotten this was a serious goal of mine.
+For example you've to write things that are interesting to lots of people.

+But my initial fantasy about a journal was to write primarily for my self.
+To remember.
+So these desires clash, and it appears writing for myself has won.
 Another romantic desire
 not listed in [that post](https://jappie.me/website-launch.html#why-make-a-site) was being remembered after my death.